Redundancy principle (biology)

 The redundancy principle in biology expresses the need of many copies of the same entity (cells, molecules, ions) to fulfill a biological function.
-Examples are numerous: disproportionate numbers of spermatozoa during fertilization compared to one egg, large number of neurotransmitters released during neuronal communication compared to the number of receptors, large numbers of released calcium ions during transient in cells and many more in molecular and cellular transduction or gene activation and cell signaling.
-This redundancy is particularly relevant when the sites of activation is physically separated from the initial position of the molecular messengers.
+Examples are numerous: disproportionate numbers of spermatozoa during fertilization compared to one egg, large number of neurotransmitters released during neuronal communication compared to the number of receptors, large numbers of released calcium ions during transient in cells, and many more in molecular and cellular transduction or gene activation and cell signaling.
+This redundancy is particularly relevant when the sites of activation are physically separated from the initial position of the molecular messengers.
 The redundancy is often generated for the purpose of resolving the time constraint of fast-activating pathways.
-It can be expressed in terms of the theory of extreme statistics to determine its laws and quantify how shortest paths are selected.
+It can be expressed in terms of the theory of extreme statistics to determine its laws and quantify how the shortest paths are selected.
 The main goal is to estimate these large numbers from physical principles and mathematical derivations.